chrisgleissner/loom-webflux-benchmarks/README.md

       exhausting the CPU and running into time-outs due to rejected TCP connection requests.
     - In some cases ([60k-vus-smooth-spike-get-post-movies](#60k-vus-smooth-spike-get-post-movies)), the 90th and 99th percentile latencies (P90 and P99)
       were considerably lower for Virtual Threads on Netty when compared with WebFlux on Netty.
-- Using **Virtual Threads on Tomcat** is not recommended for high load.
-We see higher resource use compared with using Netty, as well as time-outs.
+- **Virtual Threads on Tomcat** are not recommended for high load.
+We see higher resource use compared with the two Netty-based approaches, as well as time-outs.

 ## Background